aptakhin/xDD/README.md

 **Tip**.
 Before using CMake on Windows you have to set Qt installation directory in QTDIR environment variable if you've use Qt from archive somewhere.
 Use this gist as hint https://gist.github.com/1515211 .
+Also you have to add YamlCpp path to Cmake YAMLCPP_* variables.

 If you installed Qt from installer you might not use this gist.